 Most of the data were collected though face-to-face interviews.
 While telephone interviews and assisted interviews were conducted to ensure a high response rate, they are only used as a last resort.
-Table 8:4 provides the percentage of people interviewed by telephone in each wave.
+Table 8.4 provides the percentage of people interviewed by telephone in each wave.
 Because some households moved outside of the areas originally selected across Australia and the desire to interview as many people as possible, more telephone interviews are necessary in later waves.

-In wave 20, telephone was the primary mode of interviewing due to the COVID-19 pandemic and the social distancing requirement imposed by the government.40 Face-to-face interviewing was only conducted where state government restrictions allowed.
-In wave 20, 95.7 per cent of the individual interviews were conducted by telephone.
+In wave 20 and 21, telephone was the primary mode of interviewing due to the COVID-19 pandemic and the social distancing requirement imposed by the government.43 Face-to-face interviewing was only conducted where state government restrictions allowed.
+In wave 20, 95.7 per cent, and in wave 21, 75.7 per cent, of the individual interviews were conducted by telephone.

 Respondents were also asked to complete a Self-Completion Questionnaire (SCQ).
-In waves 1-19 a paper SCQ was used but in wave 20, an online version was added.
-In wave 20, 82.0 per cent of the SCQs were completed online.
+In waves 1-19 a paper SCQ was used but an online version was added from wave 20.
+In wave 20, 82.0 per cent, and in wave 21, 65.9 per cent, of SCQs were completed online.